 This section refers to the personal use of social media.
 This includes, but is not limited to Facebook, Twitter, YouTube, Tumblr, Instagram, Google+, LinkedIn, Snapchat or any other such medium.
-All references to School personnel, students and/or any member of the School community in technology related mediums such as web pages or email which is deemed to be conduct injurious to the moral tone of the or School are violations of this policy.
+All references to school/academy personnel, students and/or any member of the school/ academy community in technology related mediums such as web pages or email which is deemed to be conduct injurious to the moral tone of the school or academy are violations of this policy.
 Any communication with current students by faculty, staff or administration is strictly forbidden on any personal social networking site.
 Personal posts must use appropriately respectful speech, and refrain from harassing, defamatory, abusive, discriminatory, threatening or other inappropriate communications.

-Representation of the School in whole or part on any personal posts and/or communication is prohibited.
-The School reserves the right to take disciplinary action for activity that occurs on social media or otherwise on the internet, if deemed, in the sole discretion of the School, in the best interest of the School.
+Representation of the school/academy in whole or part on any personal posts and/or communication is prohibited.
+The Parish School reserves the right to take disciplinary action for activity that occurs on social media or otherwise on the internet, if deemed, in the sole discretion of the Parish School, in the best interest of the Parish School.